Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Related Work

 \section{Related Work}

 Recently, there has been an increasing attention on using deep (reinforcement) learning to tackle hard combinatorial (optimization or satisfaction) problems.
-Quite a few works in this direction focus on solving specific types of problems, including routing (e.g. TSP and CVRP) \cite{vinyals2015pointer,bello2016neural,nazari2018reinforcement,kool2018attention,wu2019learning,xin2020step}, graph optimization \cite{khalil2017learning,li2018combinatorial}, packing problems \cite{duan2019multi,wang2018random}, and scheduling \cite{zhang2020learning,mao2019learning}.
+Quite a few works in this direction focus on solving specific types of problems, including routing \citep{kool2018attention,wu2021learning,xin2021step,xin2021multi}, graph problems \citep{khalil2017learning,li2018combinatorial}, and scheduling \citep{zhang2020learning,mao2019learning}.
 Instead of solving specific problems, we focus on CSP which is a general representation of combinatorial problems.

-In the literature, a number of methods try to tackle satisfaction problems such as CSP and SAT in an end-to-end fashion, meaning that training DNN to directly output a solution for a given instance.
-Xu et al. \cite{xu2018towards} represent binary CSP as a matrix and train a Convolutional Neural Network (CNN) to predict its satisfiability, but cannot give the solution for satisfiable instances.
-In addition, the matrix representation scheme cannot scale to arbitrary problem size.
-Galassi et al. \cite{galassi2018model} train a DNN that can construct a feasible solution of a CSP instance by extending a partial assignment, however the representation scheme based on one-hot encoding of assignment also suffers from the issue of being restricted to a pre-determined problem size.
-Selsam et al. \cite{selsam2018learning} train a satisfiability classifier for SAT, which can be considered as a special case of CSP.
+In the literature, a number of methods try to tackle satisfaction problems such as CSP and SAT in an end-to-end fashion, meaning that training DNN to directly output a solution for a given instance. \cite{xu2018towards} represent binary CSP as a matrix and train a Convolutional Neural Network (CNN) to predict its satisfiability, but cannot give the solution for satisfiable instances.
+In addition, the matrix representation scheme cannot scale to arbitrary problem size. \cite{galassi2018model} train a DNN that can construct a feasible solution of a CSP instance by extending a partial assignment, however the representation scheme based on one-hot encoding of assignment also suffers from the issue of being restricted to a pre-determined problem size. \cite{selsam2018learning} train a satisfiability classifier for SAT, which can be considered as a special case of CSP.
 The underlying architecture is based on GNN instead of CNN, therefore can process instances with different sizes.
-The authors also provide an unsupervised procedure to decode a satisfying assignment.
-Amizadeh et al. \cite{amizadeh2018learning} propose a differentiable architecture to train a GNN that directly aiming at solving the Circuit-SAT problem instead of only predicting its satisfiability.
+The authors also provide an unsupervised procedure to decode a satisfying assignment. \cite{amizadeh2018learning} propose a differentiable architecture to train a GNN that directly aiming at solving the Circuit-SAT problem instead of only predicting its satisfiability.